vickyd885/truemovies/README.md

 Elastic is of course a great choice for searches since we have lots of text here.
 Once indexed, searching capability is great and lots of great analytics are possible with Kibana.

+### Testing for correctness

+Another benefit of loading my data into Elastic was that it gives me easy view into my dataset with Kibana.
+I actually found some issues with columns not correctly populating because Elastic complained about some of my records -- so with this visibility, I was able to make the required changes to my scripts.

+I also tried to sample rows from my dataframes every time I tried to do a filter or a merge on the dataframe.
+The samples let you check if the data is as expected and everything looks correct.
+However, it's manual and error prone and not very reliable.
+Better to have full visibility with Elastic.

 ### Setup & run